 Customers have reported receiving emails from NetSuite reminding them that certain highly privileged roles require two-factory authentication.
 The entire message from NetSuite is at the end of this article for your reference.
-NetSuite's definition of highly privileged roles is here.
+NetSuite's definition of highly privileged roles is here (NetSuite login require to view link).
 It should be noted that you may be receiving this email from NetSuite for integrations other than CloudExtend.

 Most CloudExtend Apps support 2FA as seen below.
 Read on for a per App summary of any actions your org may need to take.